 1. Taf Coffee (Multiple Locations)#

-Why go: Award-winning roasts, knowledgeable baristas, excellent equipment
+Why go: Award-winning roasts, baristas who actually know what they’re talking about, excellent equipment

 Best for: Coffee purists, single-origin lovers